 Instead, I started wearing my helmet when I ride, because I just realized it was stupid not to.
 My bike consists of roughly 25 pounds of metal plus my 165 pound frame.
 When a 3,000 pound Toyota Prius comes barreling at me going 60, there's no way I wouldn't be injured in that collision.
 Sure, a helmet is basically a glorified piece of plastic and Styrofoam, but it's a glorified piece of plastic and Styrofoam in a very important spot.

-are dorky looking, let me present
+For anyone who claims helmets are dorky looking, let me present counter-argument A. |

 I'll admit, growing up, I never actually wore a bike helmet.
 And I'd do all the stupid kid things too, like hitting jumps, riding no-handed, getting abducted by aliens and turning without signaling.
 I gave all the standard excuses for not wearing one—dorky, itchy, makes hair look “helmety,” various other descriptors ending with y.
 I went 20 years riding a bike without a helmet and never had an incident related to it.
 But I suppose it's a case of growing up and realizing nobody is invincible.